RobotLocomotion/drake/examples/multibody/spatula_slip_control/README.md

 working with very coarse meshes.
 By default, this example uses polygonal contact surfaces.
 Refer to the
 [Hydroelastic User Guide](https://drake.mit.edu/doxygen_cxx/group__hydroelastic__user__guide.html)
 for more details about hydroelastic representations.
+You can also try a more conventional point-contact model by specifying `--contact_model=point` on the command line.

 The option `--contact_surface_representation=triangle` specifies triangle contact surfaces: